-fierce pussy will receive the 2019 Public Art Dialogue (PAD) Award for achievement in the field of public art.
+Michael Rakowitz is the recipient of the 2020 Public Art Dialogue (PAD) Award for achievement in the field of public art!

 The PAD award for achievement in the field of public art is given annually to an individual whose contributions have greatly influenced public art practice.
 Awardees are chosen from nominations made by PAD members.

 Image: Michael Rakowitz, "The invisible enemy should not exist (Lamassu)," 2018.
 Trafalgar Square, London, 2018.
 Middle eastern food packaging and newspapers, glue, labels, sound, drawings.
 Photo credit: "190101 1937," by steeljam, CC BY-NC-ND 2.0